Manzi453/PCA-Ebola-Analysis/README.md

-Project overview

-For this sophisticated linear algebra implementation task, Formative 1, we will create Principal Component Analysis from scratch using only the NumPy library.
-The goal is to minimize the dimensionality of real-world African data while preserving the greatest amount of information by using eigenvalues, eigenvectors, and covariance matrices.
-Dataset: ebola_data_db_format.csv What the data is
-Background: African countries' Ebola outbreak statistics.
-QualitiesOver ten in quantity
-There are missing values in this

-Inherently non-numerical

-Actual data, not simulated or fake
-How the method functions
-Without the use of sophisticated machine learning libraries, this PCA adheres to the traditional linear algebra workflow.
-1) Data standardisation

-Normalize the features by computing z = (x – μ) / σ such that:

-- Mean becomes 0

-- Standard Deviation becomes 1

-This normalisation is vital for the implementation of PCA based on covariance.

-2. Covariance Matrix

-Next, we calculate the covariance matrix using NumPy and show how the different features relate.

-3) Eig

-To better understand where the data's variance is and where the most important directions lie using eigenvalues and eigenvectors:

-- Eigenvalues measure the amount of variance explained

-- Eigenvectors show us the major directions

-4) Assembling the components

-First, arrange the eigenvalues in descending order and pair them with their corresponding eigenvectors:

-- PC1 accounts for the most variance

-- The following PCs explain progressively less variance

-5) Project onto principal components

-Project the standardized data onto the selected principal components.

-6. Visualization
-- In the original space, visualize using the first two standardized features
-- After applying the PCA, plot in the PC1–PC2 space This method enables you to determine the measure of variance maintained and dimensionality reduced.
-Technologies Involved - Python - NumPy (matrix operations, covariance, eigendecom - Pandas (data loading and preprocessing) - Matplotlib for Visualization
+Project Overview – PCA on African Malaria Data

+Objective:
+For this sophisticated linear algebra implementation task (Formative 1), we will implement Principal Component Analysis (PCA) from scratch using only the NumPy library.
+The goal is to reduce the dimensionality of real-world African malaria data while preserving the maximum amount of information using eigenvalues, eigenvectors, and covariance matrices.

+Dataset: malaria_data_db_format.csv

+What the Data Represents:

+African countries’ malaria outbreak statistics

+Multiple features (over ten) including demographic, environmental, and epidemiological indicators

+Contains missing values

+Includes some non-numerical columns that will need preprocessing

+Real-world, non-simulated data

+How PCA Works (Linear Algebra Approach)

+This PCA implementation follows the traditional linear algebra workflow, without using machine learning libraries:

+Data Standardization
+Normalize features so that each has mean 0 and standard deviation 1, using:

+𝑧
+=
+𝑥
+−
+𝜇
+𝜎
+z=
+σ
+x−μ
+	​

+This step ensures that features with different scales contribute equally to PCA.

+Covariance Matrix Calculation
+Compute the covariance matrix with NumPy to understand how features relate to each other and identify correlated variables.

+Eigenvalues and Eigenvectors

+Eigenvalues measure how much variance each principal component explains

+Eigenvectors indicate the directions along which the variance is maximal

+Assembling Principal Components

+Sort eigenvalues in descending order and pair them with their eigenvectors

+PC1 explains the most variance

+Subsequent PCs explain progressively less

+Projection onto Principal Components
+Project the standardized data onto the chosen principal components to reduce dimensionality.

+Visualization

+Plot the first two original standardized features for comparison

+Plot the data in the PC1–PC2 space after PCA

+Helps evaluate variance preserved and dimensionality reduction achieved

+Technologies Used

+Python – core language for computation

+NumPy – matrix operations, covariance, eigenvalues/eigenvectors

+Pandas – data loading, cleaning, and preprocessing

+Matplotlib – visualization of original and PCA-transformed data